Francesco Guicciardini: Early life

 Francesco Guicciardini was born on 6 March 1483 in the Italian city of Florence, which was part of the Florentine Republic.
 He was the third of 11 children of Piero di Iacopo Guicciardini and Simona di Bongianni Gianfigliazzi.
 The Guicciardini were well-established members of the Florentine oligarchy as well as supporters of the Medici family.
 Influential in Florentine politics, Guicciardini's ancestors had held the highest posts of honour in the state for many generations, as may be seen in his own genealogical Ricordi autobiografici e di famiglia.

 Piero Guicciardini had studied with the philosopher Marsilio Ficino, who stood as his son's godfather.
 Like his father, Francesco received a fine humanist education and studied the classics, learning both Latin and a little Greek.
 The boy was sent by his father to study law at the Universities of Ferrara and Padua, where he stayed until the year 1505.

 The death of an uncle, who had occupied the Diocese of Cortona, induced the young Guicciardini to seek an ecclesiastical career.
 His father, however, "thought the affairs of the Church were decadent.
 He preferred to lose great present profits and the chance of making one of his sons a great man rather than have it on his conscience that he had made one of his sons a priest out of greed for wealth or great position."
 Thus, the ambitious Guicciardini once again turned his attention to law.
 At 23, he was appointed by the Signoria of Florence to teach legal studies at the Florentine Studio.

-In 1508, he married Maria Salviati, the daughter of Alamanno Salviati, cementing an oligarchical alliance with the powerful Florentine family.
-In the same year, he wrote the Memorie di famiglia, a family memoir of the Guicciardini family, the Storie Fiorentine (Tales of Florence), and began his Ricordi, a rudimentary personal chronicle of his life.
+In 1508, Guicciardini married Maria Salviati, the daughter of Alamanno Salviati, cementing an oligarchical alliance with the powerful Florentine family.
+In the same year, he wrote the Memorie di famiglia, a family memoir of the Guicciardini family, the Storie Fiorentine (Tales of Florence), and began his Ricordi, a collection of personal maxims and reflections.